MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-quick-start.md

 ---
-title: "Sample: Quick start for Dynamics 365 for Customer Engagement apps(Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Sample: Quick start for Dynamics 365 Customer Engagement (on-premises)(Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "Dynamics 365 for Customer Engagement Custommer Engagement web services by using the ServerConnection helper class and perform basic create, update, retrieve, and delete operations on an entity. " ms.custom: ms.date: 03/29/2019